-HTML only supports WGS84 based on schema.org dependency; not sure if this is an issue but schema.org annotations seem to require WGS84 (lat,lon) yet WFS core requires lon,lat by default.
+HTML only supports WGS84 based on schema.org dependency.
+The OGC is not sure if this is an issue but schema.org annotations seem to require WGS84 (lat,lon) yet WFS core requires (lon,lat) by default.

 6.3.4.
 Coordinate system and axis order

-Because of the inconsistent provision of coordinate reference system metadata in geospatial encodings and the continued confusion caused by the axis order of coordinates, this standard defines a mechanism for a server to clearly and unambiguously assert the coordinate reference system and axis order being used in a response document independent of the requested output format.
+Because of the inconsistent provision of coordinate reference system metadata in geospatial encodings and the continued confusion caused by the axis order of coordinates, this standard defines a mechanism for a server to clearly and unambiguously assert the CRS and axis order being used in a response document independent of the requested output format.